mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 ##### 12:19

-From this point, when you experience success, you feel good...
-But you cannot [stay in] success for long, because without human effort you cannot succeed in anything.
+From this point, when you experience success, you feel good – but you cannot [stay in] success for long, because without human effort you cannot succeed in anything.
 So regardless of whether you succeed or not, failure or success, you have to continue to make every possible effort to live.
 If you have a certain vision, constantly you have to take care of it.

 So strictly speaking, why don’t you kick off the cloud of success and failure, pros and cons; and then what’s left?
 Nothing to get in your hand.
 But, is it just silence?
 Is it just nothing to do?
 No, I don’t mean this.